edalorzo/reactive-learning/README.md

         (recur (dec n) (+ n ans))))
 ```

-In this case the `recur` keyword tells the Clojure compiler to implement this function in an interative way under the hood.
-This last implementation has no problem calling `sum2(10000)`.
+In this case the `recur` keyword tells the Clojure compiler to implement this function in an interative way under the hood in the bytecodes binary.
+This last implementation has no problem calling `sum2(10000)` and it is equivalent to writing a for loop in Java.

 ## Asynchronous Programming